ls1intum/Artemis/docs/user/exercises/modeling.rst

     .. figure:: modeling/import-modeling-exercise-modal.png
               :align: center

-- Once you import one of the exercise, you will then be redirected to form which is similar to *Create new modeling exercise* form with all the fields filled from imported exercise.
+- Once you import one of the exercise, you will then be redirected to a form which is similar to *Create new modeling exercise* form with all the fields filled from imported exercise.
 You can now modify the fields as per your necessity to create a new Modeling Exercise.

 Result
 ^^^^^^